Raising baby chicks is a super fun experience but, because they are babies, it is completely normal to worry about what treats are safe to feed them.

 It’s the protein, however, that is the big benefit for your chicks.
 Compared to other chicken-safe treats you might offer, like fruits and veggies, the high protein level in mealworms helps keep the overall protein level in your baby chicks diet up.

-Most chick starters are at least 18% protein to encourage proper growth.
+Most No products found. are at least 18% protein to encourage proper growth.
 They can even go up to 22% protein.
 A higher protein level is needed when you are brooding multiple species.
 Turkeys and gamebirds, for example, are usually fed 22% starter.

 How Many Mealworms Should You Feed Your Baby Chick?